 If, however, you’re planting your coconut in the ground, it’s all about location.
 Look for a spot with loose, well-draining, kind of sandy soil, which also receives full sun all day (if possible).
 If you’re in a low-lying area, it’s best to create a bed for your coconut — this improves drainage.

-It’s best to consider the coconut palm a tall feature plant in your garden.
-When planting, remember that these trees can grow higher than 10 meters.
-If that’s too tall, consider getting yourself a dwarf variety of the coconut palm, which only grows to five meters.
+It’s best to consider the coconut palm tree a tall feature plant in your garden.
+When planting your coconut tree, remember that these coconut trees can grow higher than 10 meters.
+If that’s too tall, consider getting yourself a dwarf variety of the coconut palm tree, which only grows to five meters.